-- Cook for 15 minutes, then turn off the heat.
+- Cook for 15 minutes and then turn off the heat.

-- Let steep for 10 minutes, then filter out the leaves.
+- Let steep for 10 minutes and then filter out the leaves.

 - Drink it before it reaches room temperature.

-- If you wish, you may sweeten it with a spoonful of honey (25 g).
+- You may sweeten it with a spoonful of honey (25 g) if you like.

-Although you can buy this vegetable milk in whole foods stores. we recommend harvesting the milk from a coconut.
+Although you can buy coconut milk in whole foods stores, we recommend harvesting the milk from a coconut.

-- Gargle the liquid found inside coconuts three or four times per day.
+- Gargle the liquid found inside the coconuts three or four times per day.